Get insights.

 A higher standard deviation means you expect respondents to choose answers from the end of the spectrum.

 Standard deviation is given as a number between 0 and 1.
-If you are not sure about what to choose, go with 0.5, which is the exact midpoint.
+If you are unsure what to choose, go with 0.5, which is the exact midpoint.

-With all the inputs ready, the sample size can be calculated with the formula as per the screenshot below.
+With all the inputs ready, the sample size can be calculated using the formula per the screenshot below.

-Do also remember to check out the sample size calculator below.
+Remember to check out the sample size calculator from BlockSurvey, below.

 BlockSurvey sample size calculator